Desjardins Canal: Key players

-Hatt saw the benefits of controlling not only the milling operation but also the transportation of goods to and from the area.
-In 1809 he received approval to deepen the channel through the village of Coote's Paradise to the wharf at his mill.
+The Hatts saw the benefits of controlling not only the milling operation but also the transportation of goods to and from the area.
+Richard Hatt eventually purchased his brother's shares in the enterprise, and in 1809 he received approval to deepen the channel through the village of Coote's Paradise to the wharf at his mill.
 By 1808 he owned all the water rights and mills from Webster's Falls to Main Street in Dundas and in that year cleared a path through the marsh, which was used until the canal opened in 1837.
 Hatt set in place the initial plans and facilities from which the Desjardins Canal would later emerge.
-When he died in 1819 he was one of the wealthiest men in Upper Canada, having an interest in over 10000 acre of land, several farms and a number of industries along Spencer Creek.
-On his death his business empire was divided.
+When he died in 1819 he was one of the wealthiest men in Upper Canada, having an interest in over 10000 acre of land, several farms and several industries along Spencer Creek.
+On his death his business was divided.
 His waterway, storage and bateau interests were acquired by Pierre (Peter) Desjardins while his milling interests and water rights were taken over by others.

 Desjardins, who was born in France, came to Canada in 1792.
 Following his arrival he worked in several locations, from 1812 serving as a clerk for Richard Hatt while Hatt was away campaigning.
 He held this position until Hatt's death in 1819, then becoming a partner with William Lyon Mackenzie in a warehouse on the bank of Spencer Creek.
 Desjardins saw the considerable benefits possible if access from the lake to Dundas were improved.
 He was primarily interested in developing a canal between his property and Burlington Bay but also promoted related schemes, including a second canal (never built) extending from the Desjardins Canal in Dundas to Lake Huron.
 The proposal would have allowed the Desjardins Canal a direct water access to the western areas of both Canada and the United States and might have proved financially attractive, if technically viable.
 However, by this time the Erie Canal was completed and the Welland Canal was well on its way so undoubtedly the competition was seen to be too great, considering the late start.